Reportage wedding photography at the Westminster Boating Base

 Last Friday it actually felt like Spring had arrived!
-Coverage of Anna & James’s London wedding began in their home in Putney and ended along the river at the Westminster Boating Base.
+Coverage of Anna & James’s London wedding began in their home in Putney and ended along the river with a wedding reception at the Westminster Boating Base.
 The ceremony was just around the corner from St Mary’s church next to Putney Bridge.
 The church has been rebuilt several times over the centuries and has a unique layout – different to the traditional linear nave/aisles/pews configuration seen so often – very nice for photography – access and a bit of light.
 After the ceremony, the wedding party and guests walked a few yards down to the river Thames to embark on the ‘Golden Sunrise’ at Putney Pier.
-The reception was held onboard as the boat slowly made it’s way up to Westminster, in front of the Houses of Parliament and The London Eye.
+The reception was held on board as the boat slowly made it’s way up to Westminster, passing in front of the Houses of Parliament and The London Eye.

 The boat then returned back upriver to moor at The Westminster Boating Base, where the reception continued and the wedding breakfast/party was held.
 It was here, after the speeches and just before the first dance, where James seriously ‘raised the bar’ for any future grooms in the room.
 Accompanied on keyboards by a friend, James, to the surprise of Anna, took up a guitar and sang a brilliant, witty and charming song about his new wife.
 A show stealer and very difficult to top!